MattCross01/GoogleBooksReactSearch/README.md

 # Installation

  To use this application, the user can fork or clone.
-Then run npm install.
+Then run `npm install`.
 See the technologies section for the application dependencies.
-Then to run this application locally, then type npm run start.
+Then to run this application locally, then type `npm run start`.

 # Screenshots